madhueb/DIS_project1/README.md

 ## Getting started
 ### Project description
 This project is part of the course CS-423 Distributed Information System at EPFL.
 The goal of the project is to create a multilingual information retrieval system designed to efficiently retrieve the top 10 most relevant documents in response to a user query from a large, diverse corpus.
+To do so we implemented four different models : A DPR model, a BM25 model, a TF-IDF model and comined model of TF-IDF and BM25.

 ### Repository structure